daryllxd/til/_posts/programming/2017-03-18-rubyconfph-day-2.md

 - MRuby does not use those tools.
 - AR Concern--bad since it looks like you're abstracting, but you are just hiding the methods in another file.

-## Simone Carletti (How Programming In Other Languages Made Me a Better Ruby Developer)
+## Simone Carletti: How Programming In Other Languages Made Me a Better Ruby Developer

 - "Emerging languages" - Lua, Kotlin, Clojure, Erlang, Haskell, Elixir, Go, Rust, Swift, Julia.
 Some of these have existed for years, but they offer some hints of how to improve programs.